 What it Means for SDIRAs/Digital IRAs:

 The increase in catch-up contributions could lead to more capital for SDIRA accounts.
-This would allow individuals to invest more capital tax-free into Bitcoin, Ethereum, and other digital assets as desired.
+This would allow individuals to invest more capital-gains-tax-free into bitcoin, your Ethereum IRA and other cryptocurrencies as you choose.

 New options to contribute after-tax income into a Roth account